The old town of Bern

-There are many good reasons for Bern’s Old City to have been granted Unesco World Heritage status: virtually no other city has preserved its historic legacy so successfully as has Bern.
-The charming cobblestone streets, Renaissance-era fountains and sandstone buildings with artful façades and unique arcades are enchanting and make it possible to enjoy a leisurely stroll and stay dry even in poor weather.
+There are many good reasons for Bern’s old town to have been granted Unesco World Heritage status: virtually no other city has preserved its historic legacy so successfully as has Bern.
+The charming cobblestone streets, Renaissance-era fountains and sandstone buildings with artful facades and unique arcades are enchanting and make it possible to enjoy a leisurely stroll and stay dry even in poor weather.

 Top 10 sights The 10 most popular attractions